jess-gilbert/wanderflix/README.md

 How to set up:
 - Open the back-end folder in VS Code
 - In your terminal run `npm install`
-- In your terminal run `node mysql.js`
+- In your terminal run `node app.js`
 - Input your SQL password to connect with MySQL Workbench.

+Config:
+- database.js : Database connection function.
+- mysql-config.js : Keeps the configs about mysql connection.

+Controller:
+- user.js is for user operations
+- watchlist.js for watchlist functions.

+Routes
+- router.js is general router for all the requests.

 ## Database